-- the percentage and number of sperm that are moving (motility)
+- The percentage motility and number of total motile sperm (motility)

 What would happen to stored samples after my death?

 Whenever a man banks sperm, we advise him to obtain a court order that would authorize a spouse or family member to withdraw any samples remaining in storage in our sperm bank after his death.
 Some deceased men’s wives or fiancées have wanted to use stored sperm to create offspring with fertility treatment.
 Parents have sometimes wished to create a grandchild with stored sperm, using a friend or a paid surrogate mother to carry the pregnancy.
-You may wish to have your samples destroyed in the event of your death, or you may wish to give a specific person the legal right to make decisions about your samples in that situation.
+You may wish to have your samples destroyed in the event of your death, or you may wish to designate a specific person in the amendment to semen collection & storage agreement, giving the designated individual a legal right to make decisions about your samples in that situation.
 We will only release your samples to another sperm bank.
 Any further use of them would then be under the control of the person you had legally appointed.

 How would I withdraw my sample?